EKarton/RClone-Drive-WebUI/README.md

    More info is at the [RClone docs](https://rclone.org/commands/rclone_rcd/)

 3. Run this app in development mode by running `yarn start-dev`.
-It should open a web browser on `localhost:3000`
+You can access your local build on http://localhost:3000 on your web browser.

 ### Useful Scripts for Local Development: